top of page

 Question: Isn't the Moto Mansion just a basement?

-Question: What's the difference between the shred, solid and schooling weekenders?
+Question: What's the difference between the shred, solid and schooling rallies?

 Answer: Shred rallies are ONLY for riders who are confident in their skills and willing to ride technical, difficult terrain.
 Shred rides are not races, but they will feature terrain that is meant to push and challenge the group.
-On these rides, the videographer will ride with the majority of the group, which is usually setting a faster pace on difficult terrain.
 Shred rides are for bikes under 330 lbs.
 Large dual sports (650s and above) are not allowed on shred rallies.
 Riders need to be in excellent physical condition.

 Solid rallies are geared towards intermediate riders on intermediate terrain, at a moderate pace.
 Difficulty of terrain and pace largely depends on the group, but riders should expect to tackle difficult sections.
 While we won't actively look for difficult obstacles on a Solid Rally, riders should be comfortable with riding some sand, whoops, hill climbs, steep descents, and other obstacles.
 Riders need to be in good physical condition.

-Schooling rallies involve a drilling/learning component for newer riders who would like to ride more technical trails.
+Schooling rallies involve a clinic/learning component for newer riders who would like to ride more technical trails.
 It is NOT for brand new riders.
 You should be familiar with riding motorcycles: using the clutch and shifting, braking, throttle control, etc. This is not a core class, or a substitute for the MSF class.
 If you attend a schooling weekender, expect to do some fundamental drills, followed by moderately difficult trail riding to put those skills to practice.
 Schooling participants should expect a slower pace on mellow to moderate terrain.
 They should be willing to follow instructions, adapt and change riding habits, and accept critiques.
-The videographer will ride with the majority of the group, or any rider who needs extra help.

 Question: If I book a schooling rally, can I shred instead?
 If I book a shred but I'm new, can you take time to do a "schooling" with me?